uuware/lupine.js/apps/doc/web/markdown/en/guide/install.md

 ### 3. Configure Environment

+If you created the project using `create-lupine`, the `.env` file is already generated.

+If you created the project using `git clone`, you need to configure the environment.

 Copy the `.env.sample` file to a new file named `.env`.

-Use the sample script in the `.env` file to generate keys for the following variables:
+For projects created using `git clone`, you also need to use the sample script in the `.env` file to generate keys for the following variables:

 ```properties
 ADMIN_PASS=